Filter graph

 Usually these are expressed as file sources.
 The file sources would feed compression filters, the output of the compression filters would feed into a multiplexer that would combine the two inputs and produce a single output.
 (An example of a multiplexer would be an MPEG transport stream creator.)
 Finally the multiplexer output feeds into a file sink, which would create a file from the output.

 A filter graph in multimedia processing is a directed graph.
-Edges represent one-way data flow and nodes represent a data-processing step.
-Pins or pads identify the connection points between nodes and edges.
+Edges represent one-way data flow and vertices represent a data-processing step.
+Pins or pads identify the connection points between vertices and edges.